appium/java-client/README.md

 - **[ENHANCEMENT]** The `pushFile` was added to IOSDriver.
 Feature request: [#720](https://github.com/appium/java-client/issues/720).
 Implementation: [#721](https://github.com/appium/java-client/pull/721).
 This feature requires appium node server v>=1.7.0

 *5.0.2* **[BUG FIX RELEASE]**
 - **[BUG FIX]** Dependency conflict resolving.
 The report: [#714](https://github.com/appium/java-client/issues/714).
 The fix: [#717](https://github.com/appium/java-client/pull/717).
 This change may affect users who use htmlunit-driver and/or phantomjsdriver.
-At this case it is necessary to add it to dependency list and to exclude old selenium versions.
+At this case it is necessary to add it to dependency list and to exclude old seleniumone versions.

 *5.0.1* **[BUG FIX RELEASE]**
 - **[BUG FIX]** The fix of the element genering on iOS was fixed.
 Issue report: [#704](https://github.com/appium/java-client/issues/704).
 Fix: [#705](https://github.com/appium/java-client/pull/705)